 Camille Stoddard is our Lead Specialist based on our Amarillo campus.
 Camille assists with IPPE/APPE rotation maintenance, which includes site visits, maintaining intern hour log for all students, vetting sites for volunteer events and coordinating pre-rotation paperwork for approximately 300 students.
 She also coordinates student health fairs, simulation lab events, recording payment information for sites, assisting with Continuing Education program needs, and providing support to preceptors and students.
 Camille enjoys photography and spending time with her children and grandchildren.

 Kristin Mauldin is our Assistant Director of Continuing Professional Education on our Amarillo campus.
 Kristin assists with the development, organization, review, and approval of CE programs.
 She also submits required documentation to ACPE.
-Kristin is the point of contact for outside entities that would like to partner with TTUHSC SOP to accredit continuing education programs.
+Kristin is the point of contact for outside entities that would like to partner with TTUHSC Jerry H. Hodge School of Pharmacy to accredit continuing education programs.
 She works closely with co-sponsorship entities for accreditation and CE support.
 Kristin enjoys traveling, golfing, boxing, and spending time with her family and friends.